camoverride/camoverride.github.io/_posts/2016-12-01-user-studies-mturk.md

 Producing a professional advertisement can cost tens of thousands of dollars,[^4] but conducting a simple Mechanical Turk study is so cheap that I can do it as a hobby.
 Perhaps companies should take a more research-oriented approach to advertising, accounting for well-known psychological preferences before revealing their ads.
 After all, the cost of horizontally flipping an image is nothing when compared with the cost of designing an entire advertisement.

+The picture of myself that I've used for this website was among the test images.
+I'll let you guess whether it's in the natural or mirrored orientation.

 [^1]: [Nisbett & Wilson, 1978](http://www.people.virginia.edu/~tdw/nisbett&wilson.pdf).
 When shown several identical stockings, people have a strong preference for the stockings on their right.
 [^2]: [Bergen, Benjamin.
 (2012).
 Louder Than Words](http://www.cogsci.ucsd.edu/~bkbergen/#books).
 People prefer scenes that flow in the same direction as their writing system.
 English-speakers like scenes that go from left to right, whereas Arabic and Hebrew speakers like scenes that go from right to left.
 [^3]: [Porac & Buller, 1990](http://psycnet.apa.org/?&fa=main.doiLanding&doi=10.1037/h0084268).
 Bias against lefties often leads left-handers to change their handedness.